Albert Kesselring: Early life

-Albert Kesselring was born in Marktsteft, Bavaria, on 30 November 1885, (Note: Some references erroneously give his birth date as 20 November.
+Albert Kesselring was born in Marktsteft, then part of the Kingdom of Bavaria, on 30 November 1885, (Note: Some references erroneously give his birth date as 20 November.
 However, Kesselring testified under oath that he was born on 30 November 1885, the date in his Army personnel file.
 Some sources incorrectly give his first name as Albrecht or Alfred instead of Albert or add a 'von' to his name.
 He did sometimes spell his name with an eszett (Keßelring), a variant his father preferred.) the son of Carl Adolf Kesselring, a schoolmaster and town councillor, and his wife Rosina, Carl's second cousin.
 Albert's early years were spent in Marktsteft, where relatives had operated a brewery since 1688.

 Graduating from the Christian Ernestinum Secondary School in Bayreuth in 1904, Kesselring joined the German Army as a Fahnenjunker (officer cadet) in the 2nd Bavarian Foot Artillery Regiment.
 The regiment was based at Metz and was responsible for maintaining its forts.
 He remained with the regiment until 1915, except for periods at the Military Academy from 1905 to 1906, after which he received his commission as a Leutnant (lieutenant), and at the School of Artillery and Engineering in Munich from 1909 to 1910.

 In 1910, Kesselring married Luise Anna Pauline (Liny) Keyssler, the daughter of an apothecary from Bayreuth.
-Their marriage was childless, but in 1913 they adopted Rainer, the son of Albert's second cousin Kurt Kesselring.
+Their marriage was childless, but in the 1930s they adopted Rudolf Rainer Keßelring (b.
+7 December 1934 in Bad Kissingen; d 25 September 2013 in Aufkirchen/Berg), the son of Albert's second cousin Kurt Kesselring.
 In 1912, Kesselring completed training as a balloon observer in a dirigible section—an early sign of an interest in aviation.
 Kesselring's superiors considered posting him to the School of Artillery and Engineering as an instructor because of his expertise in "the interplay between tactics and technology".